 The big Swede was one of the talks of the tournament despite the team’s loss in the quarterfinals to Finland.
 He had one of the prettiest goals of the tournament in the team’s opener against the Czech Republic.
 Raymond fed him a pass at his favorite spot, in front of the net, and he went between the legs and buried the puck in the top left corner.

 Soderblom and Raymond then replicated the exact same play in Saturday’s loss to Finland.
 Once again parked in front of the net and Raymond in the right circle, the two connected and Soderblom went between the legs to give Sweden a 2-0 lead at the time.
 They were beautiful goals in their own right, but a man who stands at 6’8″ with that kind of hands is not something you often see in hockey.

-The 2020-2021 season started out a bit rough for Soderblom.
+The 2020-21 season started out a bit rough for Soderblom.
 He played just four games at the U20 level and had four points.
 He came to the SHL team and hasn’t found any success.
-In seven games, he has had zero points and got turned into a highlight by fellow Red Wings prospect, Moritz Seider.
+In seven games, he has scored zero points and got turned into a highlight by fellow Red Wings prospect, Moritz Seider.

 Despite his SHL struggles, the Herculean winger had a lot of eyes on him during the 2021 World Junior Championship.
 He had just three points in five games which, by itself, doesn’t sound that impressive.
 But his ability to skate, use his strong body and long stick created several scoring chances for Sweden and earned him player of the game honors multiple times, including Saturday against Finland.